agriya/skillr/README.md

 # Skillr

-Skillr is an open source online training platform similar to Skillshare Clone script to make websites concerning online training marketplaces.
+Skillr, part of Teachr Suite (Trainr, Learnr, Teamr, Graspr, Skillr) is an open source online training platform that is capable to run sites similar to Skillshare.
 It is written in AngularJS with REST API for high performance in mind.

 > This is project is part of Agriya Open Source efforts.
 Skillr was originally a paid script and was selling around 12000 Euros.
 It is now released under dual license (OSL 3.0 & Commercial) for open source community benefits.